ligato/docs/docs/user-guide/config-files.md

 ```bash
 -config-dir="."
 ```
-If conf file directory is `/opt/vpp-agent/dev`, then start the VPP agent with this command:
+If the conf file directory is `/opt/vpp-agent/dev`, then start the VPP agent with this command:
 ```json
 vpp-agent --config-dir=/opt/vpp-agent/dev
 ```